The Culturally Responsive Intersectional Stigma Prevention Intervention

 Healthcare Facilities

 Black men who have sex with men (MSM) face a unique intersection of stigmas related to race, sexuality, gender expression, and HIV risk, and these stigmas combine to create additional barriers to healthcare access.
-The Culturally Responsive Intersectional Stigma Prevention (CRISP) intervention is a package of training, skills building, technical assistance, and quality improvement activities aimed to increase providers’ awareness of these stigmas and to reduce health disparities through developing skills responsive to the specific needs of Black MSM .
+The Culturally Responsive Intersectional Stigma Prevention (CRISP) intervention is a package of training, skills building, technical assistance, and quality improvement activities aimed to increase providers’ awareness of these stigmas and to reduce health disparities through developing skills responsive to the specific needs of Black men who have sex with men (MSM).

 Healthcare for Black MSM must be optimized across the entire HIV continuum, from testing to prevention to treatment.